osvaldopina/linkbuilder/docs.md

     }

 ```
-* And use the newly created "composed" annotations to control link rendering:
+* And use the newly created annotations to control link rendering:

 ```java
    @RequestMapping("/")